Watering

 Overwatering and prolonged soil saturation

-The rhizome is a thick, horizontal storage and growth structure that sits at or near the soil surface, and it is highly vulnerable to rot when kept consistently wet, since it lacks the same drainage exposure roots have and holds moisture against its own tissue longer.
-Rex Begonia's requirement for consistently moist (not wet) soil makes this an easy line to cross, especially for growers erring toward extra caution against underwatering.
+The rhizome is a thick, horizontal storage and growth structure that sits at or near the soil surface, and it is far more vulnerable to rot when kept consistently wet than a typical root system would be, since it lacks the drainage exposure roots have and holds moisture against its own tissue for longer.
+Rex Begonia's requirement for consistently moist, never wet, soil makes this an easy line to cross, particularly for growers erring toward extra caution against underwatering rather than risking dryness.

-A mix that's aged past its useful drainage life
+A potting mix that has aged past its useful drainage life

-Even a properly drained mix at planting time breaks down over a year or two as the organic components decompose, gradually turning what was once an airy blend into something closer to compacted mud around the rhizome — a plant that's been fine in the same soil for a long stretch can tip into rot without any change in actual watering habits.
+Even a properly drained mix at planting time breaks down over a year or two as its organic components decompose, gradually turning what was once an airy blend into something closer to compacted mud pressed against the rhizome.
+A plant that's been fine in the same soil for a long stretch can tip into rot without any actual change in watering habits, simply because the mix itself stopped draining the way it used to.

-A rhizome that was covered during a routine repot rather than left exposed
+The rhizome buried during a routine repot rather than left exposed

-It's an easy mistake to make when moving the plant to a new pot: settling extra soil around the base to stabilize the plant, without realizing this species specifically needs the rhizome to stay visible at the surface rather than tucked under fresh mix the way a typical houseplant's crown would be.
+It's an easy mistake to make while moving the plant to a new pot: settling extra soil around the base to stabilize the plant, without realizing this species specifically needs the rhizome to stay visible at the surface rather than tucked under fresh mix the way a typical houseplant's crown would be.
+A buried rhizome sits in more constant moisture than one exposed to open air, and rot can begin within weeks of that single misstep.

-Fungal or bacterial pathogens entering through a wound
+Fungal or bacterial pathogens entering through a physical wound

 How to Fix It